locationtech/udig-platform/docs/user/en/getting_started/walkthrough1/AddingLayersfromtheCatalogView.rst

 * The catalog also comes equipped with a built in service called :guilabel:`Decoration`.

-   Select :guilabel:`Decoration > Scalebar` in the :guilabel:`Catalog` view and drag this layer onto the Map
+   Select :menuselection:`Decoration --> Scalebar` in the :guilabel:`Catalog` view and drag this layer onto the Map